poproar/Barnabas-Instructors-Guide/ngss/index.md

 Students play with a physical geometric solid - rotating and translating the objects on an axis in varying degrees and talking about how the perception of the object changes
 Set the norm for frustration tolerance

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: using C.A.D. to design the front plate of the robot
-Review the four parts of a robot and how it relates to the human body
-Anticipatory set (10 minutes): hand everyone a block or geometric shape and teach the vocabulary words: axis, rotate, translate, zoom
-Students hold the shape in their hands with the top and bottom faces of the object between the thumb and index finger to create the axis
-Students rotate the object on the axis by 90, 180, 270 degrees
-Students change the perspective by rotating the hand that is holding the object (looking at the object from the top or bottom of the axis)
-Physically bring the object closer to farther away from the face to imitate zooming in and out on the screen
-Quick 2-minute discussion of how the perspective changes and checking for understanding
-Ask students to go to the website: www.onshape.com and follow instructions on the student worksheet
-Post the username and password to the class onshape.com account
-Show the students how to Right Click (R-Click) on the devices that they will use
-If you would like the students to name their public copies of the template with something other than "BARNABAS-BOT 2.2 [First and Last Name]," let them know your   preferred naming convention before/when they get to Step 4 on the worksheet.
-Give students 35 minutes to work following the instructions on the worksheet
-Remind students to save their file and reconvene.
-If they are not finished, they have the entire next lesson to complete the task.
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Left- and right-clicking
 Rotating and inserting the additional parts to the body